WilliamJefferies/superlearn-client/readme.md

 - _NoOps Lightspeed Development App._

-- _React Native in TypeScript with Serverless Python for cloud jobs._
+- _React Native in TypeScript for web, native apps._

+- _Serverless functions deployed with unlimited bandwidth written in either python or node, you decide as you code_

 - _No backend/API development ever required._